 My impact at Opendoor:

-- General purpose human more than anything else
+- I’ve been a general purpose human more than anything else

-- Built original support team in Phoenix: 0 -> 1 -> 5.
+- Had the chance to original support team in Phoenix: 0 -> 1 -> 5.
 Original playbook, scripting, tooling.
 Today team is 50+ people.

 - Brokerage: spec’d & lead building of transaction management platform & ops playbook for compliance in 1st state (AZ).
 Gold star from regulator.
 Playbook scaled